 First: Know your purpose

 You don’t have to have a 100% global awareness of every issue and concern of the Patient.
 This comes with time as you get to know the patient over subsequent visits.
-With any evaluation your first goal in an eval is identifying if the Patient needs therapy, then setting the goals for ongoing therapy.
+With any evaluation, your first goal in an eval is identifying if the Patient needs therapy, then setting the goals for ongoing therapy.
 This can happen by identifying limitations and strengths, an occupational profile, or any other construct.
 Regardless of the format, you need to be able to complete a comprehensive evaluation.
-But a thorough assessment does not necessarily need to take a full hour.
+But thorough hand therapy assessment do not necessarily need to take a full hour.

 Lets go through the most important things to fit into an evaluation when time is limited.